For Field Agencies - Campus Option

 - Field Instructors should receive support and consultation on their supervision in the agency.

 - In its commitment to overall quality of service to clients and training, it is expected that agencies will provide supervision, staff development, and other learning opportunities for staff and involve students in relevant offerings.

-- The agency will recommend highly qualified staff to serve as field instructors (see Criteria for Selection of Field Instructors) and when possible a staff member will serve as overall liaison for the school, i.e., the training director.
+- The agency will recommend highly qualified staff to serve as Field Instructors (see Criteria for Selection of Field Instructors below) and when possible, a staff member will serve as overall liaison for the school, i.e., the training director.